bytedistrict/Virtual-Networking/Write-Up/Azure-Cloud-Deployment.md

 1. Create name of your resource group and choose a region.
 2. Every resource you create after this must be created in the same region.
 3. Click on **Review + create**
+4. Go to resource groups in the top-right corner to view your new resource group

 **Note:** When creating a resource group it is best practice to keep note of what region your group is in.
 This group's region is the East US, so I put EUS at the end of the resource group name (Exmple-Resourcegroup-EUS) for myself or whoever else is managing the server knows the region.